kojiromike/magento-retail-order-management/docs/COMPOSER_INSTALLATION.md

 ### Repositories

 This is a list of alternate sources for packages.
-In the sample file, this includes the firegento package repository as well as some "git" sources.
+In the Jenkins file, this includes the firegento package repository as well as some "git" sources.
 To meet specific needs of a local system, update the "url" to point to the desired source.
 For example, the following will use a fork of EcomDev_PHPUnit (ivanchepurnyi/ecomdev_phpunit) as the source:

 ```json
 {